telerik/fiddler-jam-docs/portal/portal-logs.md

 To investigate specific HTTP session:
 - Open the submitted log.
 - Select a session line.
+    >tip Each captured HTTP(S) session has a unique line ID which can be used as a reference in both the Fiddler Jam portal and the Fiddler Everywhere desktop application.
 - The Request and Response inspectors load the session content (headers, body, cookies, etc.).
 Note that depending on [the capture options]({%slug fj-capture-options%}), some of the submitted information might be masked.

 ![Portal log UI](../images/portal/logs/fj-portal-log-usage.png)